Blog » How to Guides » Start A Successful Online Coaching Business: The Definitive Guide (For 2021-2022)

 Calendly is an online appointment scheduling software.
 You can also schedule meetings and events.
 The best part is you can send your appointment availability with a Calendly link to your clients even if they don’t use Calendly and support all major calendars like Google and iCal.

-It takes away the hassle of back and forth communication to find a suitable time slot which works for you as well as your client.
+It takes away the hassle of back and forth communication to find a suitable time slot that works for you as well as your client.

 So, if the free version is not enough then you can look into the paid subscription.